 But as any parent knows, it's impossible to give reasons and arguments to convince someone that they should try to enjoy a certain food.
 At the end of the day, learning to love a new thing just takes some combination of open-mindedness and exposure.
 And booshala hardly needs defending, since we love it enough for everyone.

 The yogurt we use for booshala is traditionally made from scratch, although I've tested this recipe with both homemade and store-bought and each works just fine.
 Just make sure you find a yogurt whose flavor you like.
 Not to name names, but there are a couple yogurt brands out there that have a very particular flavor, which may work nicely with berries and sweetener, but doesn't really work well in savory dishes.
 Look for any plain, unstrained, unflavored yogurt that you'd actually want to eat plain.
 I find that both Indian and Middle Eastern brands generally work really well here.

 You can substitute another green in place of the swiss chard.
 Just avoid very bitter greens like dandelion, and if you use a more delicate green like spinach, reduce the cooking time and add a little more of the greens.
 You can also substitute barley in place of the rice, which is equally traditional.
 If you use barley, you'll need to par-cook it ahead of time, since it takes much longer to cook than rice.
-Just simmer it in some water until it is unpleasantly al dente, and then add it to the soup to cook the rest of the way.
+Just simmer it in some water until it is still a little crunchy and unpleasantly chewy, and then add it to the soup to cook the rest of the way.

 active time: 35 minutes